 In Special Request #8, Cal-Am requests authority to establish an AMI/Leak Adjustment balancing account.
 This special request is linked to Cal-Am’s proposal for AMI implementation.
 Although this decision denies Cal-Am’s proposal for AMI implementation, we find it reasonable to establish a balancing account for leak adjustment expenses in Cal-Am’s Monterey District.
 Given the high dollar amounts of these expenditures, the variability in recorded expenses, and Cal-Am’s failure to adequately justify previous expenditures, we find that additional scrutiny of these expenses via a balancing account is appropriate.

 ORA opposes Special Request #8 and argues that Cal-Am would have no incentive to control these costs if given a balancing account.
 We find that there must be some incentive for Cal-Am to incur only reasonable leak adjustment expenses during this GRC cycle, particularly given the lack of evidence that a reasonable leak adjustment policy is currently in place.
 Therefore, we find it appropriate to establish the Monterey leak adjustment balancing account as a one-way balancing account to be reviewed for reasonableness in the next GRC.
 All leak adjustment expenses found unreasonable will be removed from the balancing account and if the annual balance found reasonable is less than the annual budget established below, the difference will be refunded to ratepayers in the next GRC.
 Given the variability in expenses over the five-year period between 2011 and 2015, we find it reasonable to establish the five-year 2011-2015 average of $2,370,879 as an annual budget for the balancing account.
+This amount may be included in base rates during this GRC cycle subject to refund based on the difference between the authorized amount and actual costs incurred.
 As required in the prior GRC, we require Cal-Am to continue to separately identify billing adjustments in workpapers for all WRAM and GRC filings.

 We also direct Cal-Am to propose a leak adjustment policy for its Monterey District in its next GRC.
 The Commission will review the proposed policy to determine whether it is susceptible to abuse and whether it would be reasonable for ratepayers to pay for the leak adjustments provided pursuant to the policy.
 We recognize that exceptions to a general policy may be warranted in some circumstances, however, Cal-Am must be able to provide adequate justification and supporting documentation for leak adjustments, particularly those that are large and exceptional.